So, you’re single.

 But, what the heck, you don’t care.

-You don’t care because you’re an alpha-woman even when you sometimes feel like a z-woman… zonked out on meds on the couch.
+You don’t care because you’re an alpha-woman even when you sometimes feel like a z-woman… amazing and zonked out on meds on the couch.

 You don’t care because you know that the only thing you can find in a chocolate box is a raised BMI.